basil-kawak/kanban-todo-app/README.md

-* **Theme and framework**: Used Bootstrap [React-Bootstrap](https://react-bootstrap.github.io/), Installed the package using `yarn`.
+* **Theme and framework**: Used Bootstrap [React-Bootstrap](https://react-bootstrap.github.io/), Installed the package using `npm`.
 * **Routing**: Used [react-router](https://reacttraining.com/react-router/) to
   navigate to different pages.
 * **Sorting within a given board.** A user can sort by title and